-These procedures are intended to provide students at Georgia Tech a means for setting forth grievances relating to academic matters, intellectual diversity, and grade disputes when they believe that an instructor has acted unfairly or improperly in assignment of grades.
+These procedures are intended to provide students at Georgia Tech a means for setting forth grievances relating to academic matters, intellectual diversity, and final course grade disputes when they believe that an instructor has acted unfairly or improperly in assignment of grades.
 It is not the intention of these procedures to provide a forum for questioning the judgment or grading policies of faculty.
-A student's concerns may be discussed with a faculty member and/or reported to the school or unit head, the academic deans, of the Assistant Vice Provost for Academic Affairs.
+A student's concerns may be discussed with a faculty member and/or reported to the school or unit head, the academic deans, or the Associate Vice Provost for Advocacy and Conflict Resolution.

 A. Applicability of the Grievance Procedures